bailey27/cppcryptfs/README.md

 You can also right-click on a mounted filesystem and dismount it or [view its properties.](/screenshots/screenshot_properties.png?raw=true)

+Double-clicking on a mounted volume will open a File Explorer window on it.

 If you specified a custom path for the config file when you created the filesystem, then you must specify it here also.

 If you specified a custom path for the config file, you must also select "reverse" if it is a reverse filesystem.
 Otherwise, cppcryptfs will automatically detect if the filesytem should be mounted in forward or reverse mode.